OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 3. The application provides an overview of the last session after login at all times.
 4. The application has a self-service portal in which the user can see an audit-log and manage the different devices with which he can login.

 In all cases, you should verify whether different devices are detected correctly.
 Therefore, the binding of the application to the actual device should be tested.
+//TODO: HVG, REWRITE IDENTIFIER FOR VENDOR BASED ON https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor
+In iOS, a developer can use `identifierForVendor`, which might differ

-For instance: in iOS a developer can use `identifierForVendor` whereas in Android, the developer can use `Settings.Secure.ANDROID_ID` to identify an application instance.
+For instance: in iOS a developer can use `identifierForVendor` whereas in Android, the developer can use `Settings.Secure.ANDROID_ID` till Android 8.0 (API level 26) to identify an application instance.

-Note that starting at Android 8.0 (API level 26), `Android_ID` is no longer a device unique ID.
+//TODO: HVG, REWRITE BASED ON https://developer.android.com/training/articles/user-data-ids Note that starting at Android 8.0 (API level 26), `Android_ID` is no longer a device unique ID.
 Instead it becomes scoped by the combination of app-signing key, user and device.
 So validating `Android_ID` for device blocking could be tricky for these Android versions.
 Because if an app changes its signing key, the `Android_ID` will change and it won't be able to recognize old users devices.
 This together with keying material in the `Keychain` for iOS and in the `KeyStore` in Android can reassure strong device binding.
 Next, you should test if using different IPs, different locations and/or different time-slots will trigger the right type of information in all scenarios.

 Lastly, the blocking of the devices should be tested, by blocking a registered instance of the app and see if it is then no longer allowed to authenticate.